bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 Too long names signal that the entity is doing too many different things.
 The key word here is _“different”_ because non-cohesive functionality is the most difficult to combine in a single name.

 When functionality is non-cohesive, the name tries to convey all its work details in a single phrase.
-This bloats the name and makes it noisy.
+It bloats the name and makes it noisy.
 We should pay attention to names that contain words like `that`, `which`, `after`, etc.

-Most often long names are a signal of a function that does too much.
-Such a function most likely uses terms that are either too primitive for it, or too abstract, and it can't find the right words to express its meaning.
-The main heuristic for finding such functions is to try to come up with a shorter name for the function.
+Most often, long names are a signal of a function that does too much.
+Such a function most likely uses either too primitive or too abstract terms, and it can't find the right words to express its meaning.
+The primary heuristic for finding such functions is to devise a shorter name for the function.
 If we can't do that, the function is probably doing too much.

 ```js
 async function submitOrderCreationFormIfValid() {